How well have you organized the planning?

 3. Feedback loop

-The Feedback loop aspect provides insight into the extent to which the planning is adjusted based on the actual progress of the project.
+The Feedback loop building block provides insight into the extent to which the planning is adjusted based on the actual progress of the project.
 This can take place in the interim for current projects, but also as an evaluation moment at the end.
 You naturally want planners and project managers to become better at budgeting and planning projects.
 It is therefore important that you draw lessons from the past.
 If you want to know more here, read the blog “Is your organization getting better in planning?”.

 An obvious way to see if the budget was appropriate is to compare the actual hours spent with the budgeted and planned hours.
 Most service providers already keep track of this information, so it doesn’t have to be a huge effort.
 It is important that you know how these actual hours are checked and by whom, because without correct or complete data about reality any comparison will be skewed.